 Why use a wood preservative?

 In short, wood preservers help extend the useful life of wood by preventing wood rot and decay caused by mould, algae, fungi and wood boring insects.
 Interior and exterior wood that has been preserved, treated and maintained can last for many 100s if not 1000s of years, making it a very eco-positive option.

 The key ingredients of wood preservers are biocides and insecticides with the most commonly used being Permethrin.
 Permethrin is an insecticide in the pyrethroid family.
 Pyrethroids are synthetic chemicals that act like natural extracts from the chrysanthemum flower.
 Other common ingredients include Iodo propynyl Butylcarbamate and Tebuconazole.
 Most modern wood preservers are safe for humans, animals and plants when dry, meaning that they can be used on sheds, fences, wooden trellis, dog kennels, stables, joinery and more.

 Are wood preservers an all-in-one solution?

 Although wood preservers are great at protecting wood from biological threats, they only offer limited weather protection and direct contact durability.
 Some wood preservers contain a small amount of wax which means that rainwater will initially bead and run off treated wood.
-Surfaces treated with just a wood preservative however, will likely need re-coating every year or 2.
+Surfaces treated with just a wood preservative however, will likely need re-coating every couple of years.
 Ideally, wood that has been treated with a preserver should also be treated with a suitable top coat such as an wood oil, wood paint or wood varnish.
 These top-coat products seal in the preserver and provide protection against weathering and wear from direct contact.